j3k0/as3-ganomede/README.md

 ### Registry

-The registry allows you to retrieve informations about running services.
+The `registry` module allows you to retrieve informations about running services.

 ```js
 var registry:GanomedeRegistry = client.registry;